+Rearden and David W. Dobbs (please print), certify tha

-We, James Re the statements attachments to and belief. and estimates within this Application as well as any and all documentat this Application or under separate cover are true and correct to the best (please print), certify that ion submitted as of my (our) knowledge
+its and estimates within this Application as well as any and all document to this Application or under separate cover are true and correct to the be- ation submitted as

-Signature lans learth
+Signature Janes Reach

-Title Director of Public Works
+• Director of Public Works

 Address City of Great Falls, P. O. Box 5021, Great Falls, MT 59403-5021

 Date May 1, 2013

 Signature David W. Dobbs

-Title City Engineer
+City Engineer

 Address City of Great Falls, P. O. Box 5021, Great Falls, MT 59403-5021

 Date May 1, 2013

-HOW WOULD YOU LIKE TO RECEIVE YOUR TIF FUNDS?
+HOW WOULD YOU LIKE TO RECEIVE YOUR TIF F UNDS?

-- $\in$ Incrementally over time, as the TIF is generated. - € I'd like to utilize a bonding mechanism and receive the funding in a one-time lump sum amount.
-I recognize the risk associated with this option. - € from TIF funds that are currently on hand.
+- € Incrementally over time, as the TIF is generated. - € I'd like to utilize a bonding mechanism and receive the funding in a one-time lump sum amount.
+I recognize the risk associated with this option.

-X ->> City of Great Falls Public Works Department is requesting that the funds for this project be provided
+X -> City of Great Falls Public Works Department is requesting that the funds for this project be provided from TIF funds that are currently on hand.